Robert H. Weeks: Political career

-Weeks was first elected to the Vermont House of Representatives in 1994, he served as the Clerk to the Transportation Committee and Institutions and Corrections Committee.
+Weeks was first elected to the Vermont House of Representatives in 1994, he served as a member and as the Clerk of the Transportation Committee in his first two-year term and as a member of the Institutions/Corrections Committee in his second two-year term.
 He primarily ran on a platform of lower taxes, fiscal responsibility and job creation.

 Personal life

-Robert married Geraldine Weeks in 1952.
+Robert was born April 1, 1930 in the Village of Bayshore NY.
+The son of Walter W. Weeks and Laura Alberta (Hart) Weeks.
+He married Geraldine A. Backensto on June 8, 1952.
 They moved to Vermont in 1975.
 Together they had five children and seven grandchildren.
-His son Dave Weeks serves in Vermont Senate from Rutland County.
+His son Dave Weeks serves in the Vermont Senate representing Rutland County.